103 George Street, The Rocks: Heritage listing

 As at 26 June 2002, the Ariel Bookshop and residence and site are of State heritage significance for their historical and scientific cultural values.
 The site and building(s) are also of State heritage significance for their contribution to The Rocks area which is of State heritage significance in its own right.

 The building known as 103 George Street, The Rocks, is of cultural significance due to early associations with the first Hospital site, the early development of The Rocks precinct, the carrying out of mercantile-related businesses in the area, with cultural diversity of the various owners and tenants, and its association with a leading personality of the late 19th Century, Thomas Playfair.

 The site is also significant for its close physical proximity to the home of Francis Greenway, who, for some 20 years, lived at, or near, the corner of Argyle and George Streets in the former Assistant Surgeon's residence.
 The site, and the historical records associated with it, provides evidence of the evolution of the Colony's system of land title registration, of the development of architectural style, and the evolution of building techniques in Sydney from the middle to the late 19th Century.
 It retains significant parts of its original fabric and contributes texture and form to the unique townscape of The Rocks.
 It provides evidence of the changing demands and expectations of the community by adaptation of the building(s) to accommodate various commercial and residential uses.
-It has the ability to continue as a reference to the past for both present and future generations as it can continue to used sympathetically, possibly almost identically, to its initial form of use.
+It has the ability to continue as a reference to the past for both present and future generations as it can continue to be used sympathetically, possibly almost identically, to its initial form of use.
 The structure is substantially intact and has a high archaeological potential to reveal evidence about former inhabitants of the site.

-Shop and Residence - Ariel Bookshop was listed on the New South Wales State Heritage Register on 10 May 2002 having satisfied the following criteria.
+Shop and Residence – Ariel Bookshop was listed on the New South Wales State Heritage Register on 10 May 2002 having satisfied the following criteria.

 The place is important in demonstrating the course, or pattern, of cultural or natural history in New South Wales.